SiriDB/siridb-http/README.md

 SiriDB HTTP 2.x can be compiled from source or, for most systems, you can simply download a pre-compiled binary.

 ### Pre-compiled
-Go to https://github.com/transceptor-technology/siridb-admin/releases/latest and download the binary for your system.
+Go to https://github.com/transceptor-technology/siridb-http/releases/latest and download the binary for your system.
-In this documentation we refer to the binary as `siridb-admin`.
+In this documentation we refer to the binary as `siridb-http`.
 On Linux/OSX it might be required to set the execution flag:
 ```
-$ chmod + x siridb-admin_X.Y.Z_OS_ARCH.bin
+$ chmod + x siridb-http_X.Y.Z_OS_ARCH.bin
 ```

 You might want to copy the binary to /usr/local/bin and create a symlink like this:
 ```
-$ sudo cp siridb-admin_X.Y.Z_OS_ARCH.bin /usr/local/bin/
+$ sudo cp siridb-http_X.Y.Z_OS_ARCH.bin /usr/local/bin/
-$ sudo ln -s /usr/local/bin/siridb-admin_X.Y.Z_OS_ARCH.bin /usr/local/bin/siridb-admin
+$ sudo ln -s /usr/local/bin/siridb-http_X.Y.Z_OS_ARCH.bin /usr/local/bin/siridb-http
 ```
 Note: replace `X.Y.Z_OS_ARCH` with your binary, for example `1.1.1_linux_amd64`